ryandeussing/jimhopper/_child-abuse/consequences-of-abuse.md

 Unwanted or abusive childhood experiences can impact – and shape – many aspects of development.
 This has been shown by decades of scientific research.
 It’s discovered every day by adults who've had these experiences and the people who know them well.

-Most importantly, every person is different, with unique factors shaping her or his life.
+Most importantly, every person is different, with a unique array of factors shaping her or his life.

 ## Factors That Can Shape the Effects